 Before you pick up any power tools, you should always think about safety.
-Remember, in one split second, your life could change for ever.
+Remember, in one split second, your life could change forever.
 Take off the jewelry and loose clothing to protect yourself.
 One of the most import and common sense things you can do is wear your safety glasses.
-I know, they get in the way, they fog up, they’re not comfortable, trust me, I have heard them all, I have even used these excuses myself.
+I know, they get in the way, they fog up, they’re not comfortable, trust me, I have heard it all, I have even used these excuses myself.

 We were going to illustrate some eye injuries, but thought that might not be appropriate.
 If you are really interested to see how sensitive your eyes are, just perfom a search on line for eye injury pictures.

 So if you enjoy seeing your loved ones, you family, mountains, sunsets and all the other precious items in this world, keep your safety glasses on.